ignacioq/Tapestree.jl/docs/src/man/insane/bdd.md

-## Birth-death diffusion process with informed extinction
+## BDD process with informed extinction

 One can also define a branch-specific fixed extinction function and make inference on the GBM speciation.
 For example, in Quintero _et al._ (2024) _Science_, we estimated extinction rates based on fossil occurrences and then used this as input.